Editor Counter

 Editing is often about subtraction, not addition.
 The Editor Counter is a specialized tool designed to visualize your editing workflow.
 Unlike a standard word counter that just shows a total, this tool tracks the specific volume of content you have removed or added during a session.

-Why Track "Changes"?
+Why Track Your "Changes"?